 - Respectful engagement

-As Educational Psychologists we are often ‘indirect agents of change’ working with and through the people who support children and young people every day.
-This means that the majority of our work is with the adults who know the child and young person best.
+We're often 'indirect agents of change' - working with and through the people who support children and young people every day.
+This means the majority of our work is with the adults who know the child best.

 Our service model

-This meets the needs of our most vulnerable children and young people and supports settings to prioritise children and young people for Educational Psychologist involvement.
+This meets the needs of our most vulnerable children and young people and supports settings to prioritise them for our involvement.

 What our schools say